Quit Smoking Services

 Stopping smoking is the best thing you can do for your baby to have the best possible start in life.
 The risks of smoking during pregnancy are serious, from premature delivery to increased risk of miscarriage, stillbirth or sudden infant death.
 Quitting smoking helps your baby develop healthily during pregnancy and beyond.

-We have a dedicated Stop Smoking Midwife, who can support you at home.
-Our Midwife will discuss what treatment options are available for you, and ensure you have as much support as possible to help you quit.
+We have a dedicated Stop Smoking Specialist Advisor, who can support you over the telephone.
+Our Specialist Advisor will discuss what treatment options are available for you, and ensure you have as much support as possible to help you quit.
 She can also support a partner or other family members in a quit attempt at the same time.
 Contact us or ask your Midwife for more information.

 No matter what stage you’re at in your pregnancy, it’s never too late to stop smoking.